 In Goleman’s book, titled “Emotional Intelligence – Why It Can Matter More Than IQ,” published in 1995, a framework comprised of five elements is used to characterize EI.

-The degree to which an individual can understand their own, and others, emotions is a main component of emotional intelligence.
-Self-awareness involves the ability to recognize an emotion and their effects.
+The degree to which an individual can understand their own and others, emotions is a main component of emotional intelligence.
+Self-awareness involves the ability to recognize an emotion and its effects.

 The degree to which an individual is able to motivate themselves and achieve their goals.
 Those who are motivated are achievement-driven, committed, optimistic, and take the initiative.